seatonjiang/gitmoji-vscode/README.md

 ## 🤝 Contributing

 We welcome all contributions.
-You can submit any ideas as pull requests or as issues, have a good time! :)
+You can submit any ideas as Pull requests or as Issues, have a good time!

 ## 📃 License